d8ehera/kafka-docker-python/README.md

  Docker is installed in local/Linux.
 This is more geared to mac.
 Windows might be little different.

  Python > 3.8 and pip are installed locally.
+ Install Pip3 MacOS
+ To install pip3 in a MacOS environment that already has Python 3 installed, enter: brew install pip3

  If we are restarting docker zookeper/kafka container, delete the data directory.

  if you have errors as "no space left" clean up all containers and images from docker.